-- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; - Addressing the risks of fraud through management override of controls by performing journal entry testing; and - Being skeptical to the potential of management bias through judgements and assumptions in significant accounting estimates.
+- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud;

+- Addressing the risks of fraud through management override of controls by performing journal entry testing; and - Being skeptical to the potential of management bias through judgements and assumptions in significant accounting estimates, in particular in relation to risk of fraud on revenue recognition relating to the use of effective interest rate.

 The primary responsibility for the prevention and detection of irregularities including fraud rests with both those charged with governance and management.
 As with any audit, there remained a risk of non-detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal controls.

 The risks of material misstatement that had the greatest effect on our audit, including fraud, are discussed under "Key audit matters" within this report.